We offer hands-on support and training for campaigners, organisers, communications and operations teams working across social movements.

 Gauri leads NEON’s work on elevating organising strategy and practice across our programmes to strengthen social movements.
 Hailing from Los Angeles, she has over a decade of experience with community-based organisations in the US fighting for social and economic justice.
 Most recently she was an organiser with Unison’s Strategic Organising Unit where she focused on the rights of migrant and outsourced workers in the NHS.

-Carrie works with her fellow Co-Director to provide leadership to the Movement Building Hub.
-She is a coach and has a background in organisational, strategic and leadership development.
+Carrie is a coach and has a background in organisational, strategic and leadership development, and leads on Neon’s OrgBuilders programme and Coaching within the organisation.
 She is particularly interested in how we build powerful, collaborative movements that are built around collective care and can meet the challenges we are facing and will continue to face, and how to navigate that as a collective.

 Head of Movement Projects